TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 22/1 Samuel 22.15.md

 ---

-Have I to-day begun to inquire of God for him? be it far from me: let not the king impute anything unto his servant, nor to all the house of my father; for thy servant knoweth nothing of all this, less or more.
+Have I today begun to inquire of God for him?
+Be it far from me!
+Don't let the king impute anything to his servant, nor to all the house of my father; for your servant knows nothing of all this, less or more."